-Spacing and Positioning both play a role in effective offense, so what’s the difference between these two concepts?
+Spacing vs Positioning: Both play a major role in effective offense, but what’s the difference between these two concepts in half court?

 (Note: This blog originally appeared in our September 15, 2018 newsletter.
 Subscribe here.)